Cost Segregation with Yonah Weiss

 And what I found over the past few years that I’ve been doing this is that a lot of new investors, people that are getting involved and a lot of people out of late have been interested in real estate and finding alternative assets, alternative investments, seeing ways to maybe spread out their diversify their portfolio of investments.
 And they still don’t know about conservation because it’s like this one tiny little piece of the puzzle.
 And so what we’ve done, what I’ve done focused on is just trying to educate the masses at large.

 And it’s been it’s been very successful also.

-And my question is for for the for the little guy that’s getting into real estate, the big guys, they know all about the bells and whistles.
+And my question is for the little guy that’s getting into real estate, the big guys, they know all about the bells and whistles.
 But approximately how much would the analysis?
-Or the study, segregation study or analysis, roughly how much would it cost a person to do that?
+Or the study, segregation study, or analysis, roughly how much would it cost a person to do that?
 Sure.
-So it depends on the type of property, the size and shape of property, not necessarily on the tax benefit.
-It’s not a contingency fee like some other tax saving products out there, some property tax savings.
+So it depends on the type of property, the size, and the shape of the property, not necessarily on the tax benefit.
+It’s not a contingency fee like some other tax-saving products out there, some property tax savings.

-If it’s just a fifty thousand dollar single family rental, you’re not going to get much out of that.
+If it’s just a fifty thousand dollar single-family rental, you’re not going to get much out of that.
 Right.
 You may get a few thousand dollars of tax benefit, but you’re going to pay a few thousand to get the study done.
 It doesn’t make sense.
 Right.
 So my rule of thumb is usually any property purchased for over half a million dollars.
-That’s where you see major like 10 X benefit below that.
-You still may find benefit and it’s worthwhile to look into.
+That’s where you see a major like 10 X benefit below that.
+You still may find benefits and it’s worthwhile to look into.